chaofengc/PSFRGAN/README.md

 ```
 python test_enhance_dir_align.py --dataroot test_align_results --results_dir test_enhance_results
 ```
+Results will be saved to three folders respectively: `lq`, `parse`, `lq`.
-This is used to test a large amounts of data, so we do not paste the faces back.
+*Note: This is used to test a large amounts of data, so we do not paste the faces back.*

 ## Citation
 ```